 While we generate sales from a broad base of customers worldwide, the loss of any of our key customers, or a significant reduction in sales or selling prices to any key customer, or reductions in selling prices made to retain key customer relationships, would significantly reduce our revenue, margins and earnings and adversely affect our business.
-For the twelve-month periods ending March 28, 2015 and March 29, 2014, our ten largest end customers represented approximately 87 percent and 88 percent of our sales, respectively.
-For the twelve-month periods ending March 28, 2015 and March 29, 2014, we had one end customer, Apple Inc., who purchased through multiple contract manufacturers and represented approximately 72 percent and 80 percent of the Company's total sales, respectively.
+For the twelve-month periods ending March 26, 2016 and March 28, 2015, our ten largest end customers represented approximately 89 percent and 87 percent of our sales, respectively.
+For the twelve-month periods ending March 26, 2016 and March 28, 2015, we had one end customer, Apple Inc., who purchased through multiple contract manufacturers and represented approximately 66 percent and 72 percent of the Company's total sales, respectively.
+Samsung Electronics represented approximately 15 percent of the Company's total sales for fiscal year 2016.